fosslight/fosslight-guide-en/started/2_try/4_project.md

 - How to batch load OSS information
     1. Upload the FOSSLight Report with the OSS List created in the Upload Analysis Result column.
         - The loadable FOSSLight Report form can be downloaded by clicking the "Export" button in the upper right corner.
-    2. Project Search: Load the BIN tab of another project.
+    2. Project Search : Load the BIN tab of another project.

 #### 2-1.
 BOM Tab
 Merge the list of OSS written in 3rd Party, SRC, BIN tab and request review.